Neurotech-X-Columbia/NeuroData/Collection/DataCollectionGuide.md

 2. Start the system via the GUI.
 The board should initialize a connection and open to the GUI.
 3. Switch the GUI view to see the head plot (mapping of electrodes on a top-down view of a head) and the time-series data stream.
 For the electrodes of interest, ensure their time-series channels are _not railed_.
 Railed channels are saturated at unexpected bounds, so they are probably not recording useful data.
-To fix railed channels, adjust electrodes in and out until the channel is consistently not railed.
+To fix railed channels, adjust electrodes in and out until the channel is consistently not railed. **When adjusting electrodes, be sure to disconnect the wires _before_ twisting them in and out to avoid breaking them**
+4.

 ### Collection
 1. When you're satisfied that your electrodes are properly aligned, close the OpenBCI GUI.
 Open the DataGUI from this repo, and fill out the form with your session details.